yuan-xiaohan/yuan-xiaohan.github.io/index.md

 <a href="https://digitalheartlab.com/people/lei_li" target="_blank" style="color:blue;">Lei Li</a>.
 <br><br>

-I am researching in the interdisciplinary field of <strong>computer vision</strong> and <strong>medical imaging</strong>, with the goal of comprehending the structural, dynamic, and functional aspects of anatomical organs through the analysis of medical images.
-My current research interests are primarily focused on <font color="orange">cardiac-related</font> studies.
+My research lies at the intersection of <strong>computer vision</strong> and <strong>medical imaging</strong>.
+I develop computational methods for analyzing and modeling the structure, motion, and function of anatomical organs from medical images, with a particular focus on <font color="orange">cardiac imaging</font>.
 </div>

 <!-- 右边：头像（置顶靠右） -->